TienM/Jitz/JitzDB-master/README.md

-# Make-it
+# Jitz
-* An e-commerce web app using node.js, express.js, mongoDB and handlebars.
+* An e-commerce coffee shop app using node.js, express.js, mongoDB and handlebars.
 * Adds items to shopping cart and gets total
 * Reduce and increase by one item or remove them all
 * Stripe payment processing